Area 4E – Notes.

 ‘Otahuhu Beauty’.
 This plant is mostly in very poor health with very yellow leaves.
 There is a side branch from low down which appears healthy and true to type so in time the rest may be cut away.

 ‘Rose Bouquet’.
-This is a repeat of the confusion at 4A-035, an identical plant.
-This is not Camellia japonica ‘Pink Bouquet’, it is C. x williamsii ‘Rose Bouquet’.
+This was a repeat of the confusion at 4A-035, an identical plant.
+This is not Camellia japonica ‘Pink Bouquet’, it is C. x williamsii ‘Rose Bouquet’ and has now been relabelled accordingly.

-‘Somersby’ is described in the register as rose form double to peony form, while this is consistently formal double.
+‘Somersby’ is described in the register as rose form double to peony form, while this is formal double until it has been open for some time, when a few stamens appear in the centre.

 ‘Spencer’s Pink’ was cut down in 2016 because it was all but dead.
 Close examination of the stump suggested that honey fungus was the probable cause of its long, slow decline.
 There is another plant of it in the collection at 4A-041.